tc39/notes/meetings/2015-01/jan-28.md

 AWB: There is a middle ground here.
 Classes could expose an extensible meta-object protocol.
 Essentially dynamic extension points that you can hook in to.
 So as part of defining a new type of class definition you might add meta properties and other things.
 Might be quite dynamic but have a static representation in the source code.

 MM: If JSON is almost expressible enough, with the exception of the scope issue, and if you add IdentifierExpression

-IM: We might be happy with that.
+IMR: We might be happy with that.

-IM: One other reason for having these side effect free annotations is the VM perspective.
+IMR: One other reason for having these side effect free annotations is the VM perspective.
 Decorators needs to be dynamically invoked.

 DD: The performance impact would not be worse than calling the functions yourself.